guochengqian/deep_learning_phd_wiki/readme.md

 # install useful modules
 pip install tqdm
 ```
 Install the env above by: `source deepgcn_env_install.sh`.
-Now you install the a new env called deepgcn, `conda activate deepgcn` and have fun!
+Now you install the new env called deepgcn, `conda activate deepgcn` and have fun!

 If you want to improve you knowledge about anaconda, see the [doc](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) here for detailed information.